paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-009-housing-of-persons-engaged-in-national-defense.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in subsecs. (a) and (c), means act Sept.
 1, 1951, ch.
 378, 65 Stat.
-293, as amended, known as the Defense Housing and Community Facilities and Services Act of 1951.
+293, known as the Defense Housing and Community Facilities and Services Act of 1951.
 For complete classification of this Act to the Code, see Short Title of 1951 Amendment note set out under [section 1501 of this title](./chapter-009-housing-of-persons-engaged-in-national-defense.md#section-1501) and Tables.

 Section 322 of the Act of June 30, 1932, referred to in subsec. (a), is section 322 of act June 30, 1932, ch.
 314, 47 Stat.
 412, which was classified to section 278a of former Title 40, Public Buildings, Property, and Works, and was repealed by Pub.
 L. 100–678, § 7, Nov.
 17, 1988, 102 Stat.
 4052.